 the music from that movie.
 Patrick, his Dad Tom, Herb Pedersen and Bill

-now play together often as a group with the unusual name of "Loafers
+now play together often as a group in "Loafers

 We're just happy that Patrick finds some time in there to play and sing with The Brombies.

 Guitar, banjo, vocals and dobro

 John is one of those fellas who, like Patrick Sauber, plays anything with strings for a bluegrass band.
 Like Keith, he's played at Disneyland for over 10 years, and now at Knotts Berry Farm.
 Some of the best bluegrass players in town play at Knotts.
 We are glad that John is now playing with us since Jo Ellen's neck and arm have gone south.

 Keith Rosier is the only person we've found who can play like Bill Bryson.
 In fact, he and Bill are old pals from the old days of The Palomino Club in North Hollywood.
 Keith, as he said, has "played with everybody, once".
 For the past 10 years, he and John Plotnik are the mainstay of the Southbay area bluegrass musicians; playing at Disneyland and Knotts Berry Farm.
 Hey, don't knock it, there are some great players at Knotts Berry Farm.
 This is Los Angeles!
 Not too many places to play bluegrass.
 We are very happy to have found Keith & John and are very glad he's playing with us until Bill feels up to coming back onstage.